 Signs of breathing problems in children

-This information covers what symptoms to look out for, what they mean, and when you should ask for help.
+If your child is having difficulty breathing, it can be very worrying.
+This information tells you what signs and symptoms to look out for, what they mean, what you can do about them, and when you should ask for help.